RealCynder/maze/README.md

 maze
 ====

-A maze generator/solver/simulation indended for preparing for a Micromouse robotics competition.
+A maze generator/solver indended for preparing for a Micromouse robotics competition.

-Currently generates and displays random mazes.
-Needs a better maze generation algorithm (i.e. not just random wall states).

 Dependencies
 ------------

-SFML 2.0/2.1
+SFML 2.x

 Compiling and Running